Medical Malpractice & Negligence

 If the patient died (or was a much higher risk of dying) because of the failure to make the proper diagnosis during the first visit due to the subsequent delay in treatment, then damages for wrongful death may be awarded.
 If the patient’s cancer was of the type or stage that it would not have made a difference in the patient’s treatment or prognosis if the cancer was properly diagnosed during the first visit, then it is possible that damages may not be applicable.

-Our job as Louisville medical malpractice lawyers is to prove that substandard medical care was provided, and then to connect this substandard care to the damages suffered by the patient.
+Our job as a Louisville medical malpractice lawyer is to prove that substandard medical care was provided, and then to connect this substandard care to the damages suffered by the patient.

 Doctors Are Not Above the Law